-So you’ve finally got your labels!
+So you’ve finally got your custom labels!
 Now what?
 It’s time to start labeling your product!
 If your business is just starting out, you might be looking to apply your labels by hand instead of using a machine.
 Hand applied labels might seem intimidating at first, but it’s easier than you think.
 Follow the steps below and you’ll be sure to have the best looking product on the block.

 Start with a Clean Slate

 The first step to seamless and professional-looking label application is to start with a clean container–this is true for both hand applied and machine applied labels.
 Whether it’s fingerprints, dust, or your specialty essential oil blend hanging out on the outside of your container, your label will have a tough time sticking to a surface that isn’t clean.
 To fix this, simply wipe down your container using a microfiber cloth and isopropyl alcohol.
 Start sticking as soon as the surface is dry!

 Pro Tip!
 Be sure to touch the adhesive side as little as possible.
 Fingerprints compromise the integrity of the adhesive, preventing labels from sticking well.
 And worst of all, If you’ve got a clear label, any fingerprints will be completely visible to your customers.

 Truth be told, there are many ways to apply your labels by hand.
 Each method is quick and simple, but you may find that one works better for you than others.
 Give these label application techniques a shot!
 We guarantee you’ll find something that sticks (pun definitely intended).

 The Band-Aid Method